ttu/ttu.github.io/_posts/2022-2-5-result-type-monadic-map.md

 - [Swift - Result](https://developer.apple.com/documentation/swift/result)
 - [Rust - Result](https://doc.rust-lang.org/std/result/)

-## Why would we like to use the result type
+## Why Would We Like to Use the Result Type

 - We want to explicitly define types that function can return
 - Easy to define if the return value is a success or error